 The Corporation for National and Community Service is a federal agency that improves lives, strengthens communities, and fosters civic engagement through service and volunteering.
 The Corporation annually engages more than five million Americans in service to meet local needs through Senior Corps, AmeriCorps, and Learn and Serve America, and leads President Obama's national call to service initiative, United We Serve.

-The AmeriCorps living allowance is the financial support provided to service members during their year of service.
+The AmeriCorps living stipend is the financial support provided to service members during their year of service.
 Scholar Coaches receive an $12,100 stipend which is paid bi-monthly.

 AmeriCorps Scholar Coaches are based at Schuler partnership high schools.
 Placements are determined by the Schuler Leadership Team.